 Simply stated, a full mouth rehabilitation works by replacing multiple teeth on the top an bottom arches of your mouth.
-Using this procedure, missing teeth can be replaced, a correct bite can be established, teeth can be protected from excess wear, and TMJ disorder can be prevented.
+Using this procedure, missing teeth can be replaced, a correct bite can be established, and teeth can be protected from excess wear.

 To restore and replace damaged, decayed, or missing teeth, a number of dental restorative procedures can be used in a full mouth rehabilitation.
 The type of restorative procedure used will ultimately vary based on each individual case.
 For example, for those with damaged teeth may require multiple dental crowns, while those with missing teeth may require dental implants instead.

 In cases where there are multiple missing teeth or multiple decayed and damaged teeth, an implant-supported denture may be recommended.
 Implant-supported dentures used around 4-6 dental implants to support an entire dental arch of teeth.
 This arch can either be placed on the top, bottom, or even on both jaws, if needed.